2024200/2024200/README.md

 ## Hi there 👋

 <h3 align="center">
 Driven data analytics student building a strong foundation in Data Analysis, Statistical modeling, Data Visualization and Machine Learning.
-Proficient in tools like Excel, SQL, Python, and Tableau, and always eager to learn and tackle new challenges in the evolving world of business analytics!</h4>
+Proficient in tools like Excel, SQL, Python, and Tableau, and always eager to learn and tackle new challenges in the evolving world of business analytics!

+---

+Check out some of my recent projects in the Pinned below ⤵️</h4>

 <h3>💼 Some of the tools that I use daily</h3>
 <p>